 Knowing how to buy gold bullion or gold coins can provide you with diversification in your investment portfolio and the ability to build a collection of gold coins that you can enjoy.
 There are many different ways to own gold and it can get quite confusing.

 This article will help you understand the variety of options that are available and the different ways that you can buy gold coins.
-If you are just starting to invest in gold and gold coins, I recommend that you start slowly and learn how the... market works before you commit to a major investment.
-I am not an investment adviser, but this article will answer your questions on how to buy gold coins.
+If you are just starting to invest in gold and gold coins, we recommend that you start slowly and learn how the market works before you commit to a major investment.
+We are not an investment adviser, but this article will answer your questions on how to buy gold coins.

 01 of 10

 When most people think of gold, they think of large gold bars stored in vaults deep below the surface of the earth.
 In fact, gold bars come in many different shapes and sizes in order to meet the needs of different investors.